albertllousas/mars-rover-kotlin/README.md

 - Refactor the java legacy code that came with the enunciate.
 - Use TDD to guide me through the design and cover all the code with tests.

+The code is split in two main layers, all fully tested, even the cli 🤘
+- cli: Command line interface framework, parsers and formatters
+- core: Domain layer, all the logic

 The code should be self explanatory and you will see that I have a lot of influence from functional programming, (immutability, lambdas, monads ...), but I have tried to make it as clean as possible.